southalc/hashfile/REFERENCE.md

 ### `hashfile`

-Create ini, json, yaml, key/value, or Java properties file from a source hash
+Create various file formats from a source hash

 #### Examples